-To resolve the issue, lenders in India have now introduced Electronic Clearing Service (ECS) for borrowers.
+However, to resolve the issue, lenders in India have now introduced Electronic Clearing Service (ECS) for borrowers.
 With this system, lenders use a clearinghouse to debit EMIs from a customer’s account on a fixed date.

 There are two types of ECS

-ECS Credit is used by an institution for affording credit to a large number of beneficiaries (for instance, employees, investors) having accounts with bank branches at various locations of the ECS Centre to credit one single account.
+ECS Credit is used by an institution for affording credit to a large number of beneficiaries (for instance, employees, and investors) having accounts with bank branches at various locations of the ECS Centre to credit one single account.